08 Oct Top Five Deadlift Mistakes

 Deadlift Mistakes #5: Not Locking Back Position In

-The most obvious deadlift fault discussed in the fitness world is lifting with a rounded back.
+The most obvious barbell deadlift fault discussed in the strength training world is lifting with a rounded back.
 This “fault” can be from a few reasons:

 - Poor hip hinge pattern (see THIS article for assessing the hinge)